-- Pre-construction surficial and shallow subsurface testing and evaluation of all areas proposed for excavation and the survey staking of the outer extent of known cultural resource areas. - On-site observation of excavation and other ground disturbing activities in areas with moderate and high resource site potential rate by an qualified archaeologist with authority to halt demolition/construction work upon the discovery of potentially significant cultural resources. - Operational standards for the incidental discovery of cultural resource artifacts or human remains within designated low site potential rated areas, including

-- provisions for halting work until an archaeologist and/or coroner has assessed the significance of the discovered materials. - Special performance standards for any work to be performed in unique resource areas including the Pomo cemetery and any dredging to be conducted in intertidal areas (not applicable to this assessment and interim remediation project).
+- Pre-construction surficial and shallow subsurface testing and evaluation of all areas proposed for excavation and the survey staking of the outer extent of known cultural resource areas. - On-site observation of excavation and other ground disturbing activities in areas with moderate and high resource site potential rate by an qualified archaeologist with authority to halt work upon the discovery of potentially significant cultural resources. - Operational standards for the incidental discovery of cultural resource artifacts or human remains within designated low site potential rated areas, including provisions for halting work until an archaeologist and/or coroner has assessed the significance of the discovered materials. - Special performance standards for any work to be performed in unique resource areas including the Pomo cemetery and any dredging to be conducted in intertidal areas (not applicable to this assessment and interim remediation project).

-The Commission finds that the requisite archaeological investigation was performed which included the identification of mitigation measures for the protection of such resources.
+The Commission finds that the requisite archaeological investigation was performed and identified mitigation measures for the protection of such resources.
 The report was transmitted to the SHPO and Sonoma State University as directed in LUP Policy XIII-2 and Sections E and F.20 of LUP Chapter XVII.
-In addition, the specific mitigation measures were incorporated as special conditions in the approved coastal development permit.

 To assure that the mitigation measures identified in the archaeological investigation and proposed to be implemented by the applicant are carried out, the Commission attaches Special Condition No. 5.
-Special Condition No. 5 requires the all excavations in areas of moderate and high cultural resource sensitivity by monitored by a qualified Native American observer.
+Special Condition No. 5 requires that all excavations in areas of moderate and high cultural resource sensitivity be monitored by a qualified Native American observer.
 In addition, Special Condition No. 5 contains specific contingencies for the incidental discovery of any cultural resource artifacts or human remains whereby all project work in the affected area would be halted and a qualified archaeologist brought in to assess the significance of the materials and the coroner, respectively.